NA411/backuptool/README.md

    ./backuptool --help
    ```

-The pre-built releases are **self-contained executables** that include the .NET runtime - no additional installation required!
+The pre-built releases are **self-contained executables** that include the .NET runtime and any dependencies - no additional installation required!

-### Build from Source
+### Build from Source - See Prerequisites

 1. **Clone the Repository**
    ```